Ultimate Fighting Championship: Lawsuits over contractual treatment of fighters

-Class action: Le vs Zuffa (UFC) anti-trust lawsuit
+Class action: Le v.
+Zuffa anti-trust lawsuit

 In December 2014, an antitrust lawsuit was filed against Zuffa by several fighters, claiming the organization restricts control over fighters' careers and earning potential.
 The case moved to Nevada federal court, where Zuffa was denied its motion to stay discovery for 15 years of its financial records.

 This caused an ongoing debate and struggle over how UFC sensitive information should be handled, and who may view it.
 Especially concerning MMAFA founder, Rob Maysey who has taken the lead in representing the former athletes and has stated he hopes to achieve reforms similar to the Ali Act (2000).

 Later that year, a 12–16 month investigation began that was expected to last until sometime between September 2016 to January 2017.
 Thus far, both sides have provided over 100,000 documents.

 It is estimated that the UFC shares between 16% and 22% of its revenue with fighters, which is vastly lower than sports leagues such as the NBA, MLB, and NHL, which share approximately half of the revenue with their athletes.